 The flip side of the technology

 Technology stands for nothing!
 And yet a 'but' follows.
-Of course, it's nice to have all those options for a template, but you can also go too far.
+Of course, having all those options for a template is nice, but you can also go too far.
 Keep in mind that the template also needs to be easy to maintain.
-Take a critical look at which elements fit together and go well together in one template.
+Take a critical look at which elements fit together and go well together in the same template.
 If in doubt, don't do it.
 Even though you can add endless options to a template, sometimes separating templates is the best option.
-Think mainly of the end user, he or she has to work with the template!
-As a template maker, always work well together with the end users.
+Keep the end user in mind, they have to work with the template.
+As a template maker, aim to always work well with end users.

 SmartDocuments in practice

 When you've mastered the creation of smart templates, you can gradually reduce the number of templates within your organization.
 There are always documents that have different versions.
-Examples include employment contracts, collaboration agreements, sales contracts, application forms, purchase orders and legal documents.
-You can make templates as variable as you like, allowing you to support many variants of a document with a single template.
+Examples include employment contracts, collaboration agreements, sales contracts, application forms, purchase orders, and legal documents.
+You can make templates as variable as you like, allowing you to support many document variants with a single template.

 Smarter use of templates has nothing but advantages.
 Managing templates becomes less time-consuming.
-Because the number of templates is considerably reduced, the whole thing is a lot clearer.
-The management, which takes place in one place, therefore becomes a lot simpler and much less prone to errors.
-But above all, you save yourself the trouble of building a new template for each document variant.
-In the time you save, you can probably do plenty of other things (or extend your coffee break ;)).
+Because the number of templates is considerably reduced, the whole thing is much clearer.
+The management, which takes place in one place, becomes much simpler and less prone to errors.
+Above all, you save yourself the trouble of building a new template for each document variant.
+With the time you save, you can do plenty of other things (or extend your coffee break :-)).